jwei98/ai-sat-question-generator/README.md

 ### Evaluate Accuracy

 Check if generated questions are mathematically correct.
+Leverages generator-discriminator asymmetry: while the Geneartor AI can generate plausible-looking questions, the Accuracy AI is able to more reliably verify mathematical correctness.

 ```bash
 python main.py evaluate accuracy -i questions.json